-\paragraph{Metrics.} For language tasks, we report perplexity on WikiText and accuracy on the remaining datasets using the open source \emph{lm-evaluation-harness} \cite{eval-harness}, followed by the arithmetic average of the accuracy scores.
-For vision tasks, we report Top-1 and Top-5 accuracy on ImageNet and their average.
-For efficiency evaluation, we further record throughput in GFLOP/s, energy consumption per iteration, and attention breakdown latency.
-These metrics jointly reflect both model quality and system efficiency, allowing a comprehensive comparison between floating-point and integer pipelines in terms of trade-off between accuracy and performance.
+\paragraph{Metrics.} For language tasks, we report perplexity on language modeling corpora and accuracy or pass rate on downstream benchmarks, including commonsense reasoning and code generation tasks, using the open-source \emph{lm-evaluation-harness} \cite{eval-harness}.
+We further report the arithmetic average of accuracy-based metrics for overall comparison.
+For vision tasks, we report Top-1 and Top-5 accuracy on ImageNet.
+For efficiency evaluation, we report throughput in GFLOP/s, end-to-end attention latency in milliseconds, energy consumption per iteration, and operator-level latency breakdown.
+These metrics jointly characterize the trade-off between model fidelity and practical deployment efficiency.

 \paragraph{Hardware and settings.} Performance measurements are conducted on two ARMv8-based platforms, each using 8 threads.
 The first is an embedded development board powered by a Rockchip RK3588S2 processor, which provides NEON and dot-product instruction support.
 The second is a laptop equipped with an Apple M2 chip, supporting NEON, dot-product, and I8MM instructions.
 Both systems run Arm Compute Library (ACL) version 52.4.0.
 Unless otherwise specified, the sequence length $L$ takes values from ${1\mathrm{K}, 2\mathrm{K}, 4\mathrm{K}, 8\mathrm{K}, 16\mathrm{K}}$ with a typical head dimension of $d=128$.
-We compare four pipelines: FP32, FP16, INT8 quant-only, and \emph{IntAttention}, with FP16 serving as the baseline for normalization.
+We compare four pipelines: FP32, FP16, INT8 Quant-Only, and \emph{IntAttention}, with FP16 serving as the baseline for normalization.